demetrius-rhodes/Data-Analyst-Portfolio/DataQuest/README.md

 * Data Cleaning Walkthrough: Combining the Data
 * Data Cleaning Walkthrough: Analyzing and Visualizing the Data

+## Project 1:  Analyzing NYC High School Data
+___
+The goal of the project is to see the different factors that effect SAT scores.
+Safety, Race, Gender, and AP scaroes are compared to see how they correlate.

+## Project 2: Star Wars Survey
+___
+This propject analyzes data on Star Wars movies.

 ## Course 9 - SQL Fundamentals
 ##### [Certificate](https://app.dataquest.io/view_cert/TDJOR1ZEETJ4TNHVG4PI/)
 * Introduction to SQL
 * Summary Statistics
 * Group Summary Statistics
 * Subqueries
+### Project: Analyzing CIA Factbook Data Using SQL
+___
+This project will analyze data from the CIA World Factbook, a compendium of statistics about all of the countries on Earth.

 ## Course 10 - Intermediate SQL for Data Analysis
 ##### [Certificate](https://app.dataquest.io/view_cert/TDJOR1ZEETJ4TNHVG4PI/)